jmcarnero/JaSper/README.md

 ====
 **In English:**

-## JavaScript framework.
+## JavaScript library.

-- XPath selector and CSS selector.
+- DOM XPath selector and CSS selector.
 - Extremely lightweight.
 - Easy to extend and modularize.
 - Dynamic loading (on demand) of components (normal and minified).